Hayai1/Aitesting/README.md

 # Aitesting

+Small project to test out how I could go about implimenting the A* algorithm into python for a game made in pygame.

-to use this file you must install pygame:
+To use this file you must install pygame:

-pip install pygame
+<code>pip install pygame</code>

-to run app run main.py
+to execute the app run main.py

-press arrow keys to move/jump
+Press arrow keys to move/jump

-ai will chase you
+the ai will chase you